You are here: Urology Textbook > Surgery (procedures) > Open partial nephrectomy

 |Mortality||2 %||1,6 %|

 The risk of blood loss over 500 ml is around 13%.
-In the case of postoperative bleeding, radiological embolization of the bleeding is attempted.
-However, postoperative bleeding can rarely enforce the surgical revision which often ends with nephrectomy.
+In the case of postoperative bleeding, radiological embolization is attempted.
+However, postoperative bleeding can rarely enforce the surgical revision which may end with nephrectomy.
 A rare cause of a late bleeding complication is the formation of a false aneurysm [pseudoaneurysm after partial nephrectomy].

 CT scan of a pseudoaneurysm after partial nephrectomy: the patient presented with a tamponade of the bladder 2 weeks after partial nephrectomy, the aneurysm was successfully embolized.
 With kind permission of Prof. Dr. K. Bohndorf, Augsburg.